Hemostemix (CVE:HEM) Stock Price Up 71.4% – What’s Next?

-Hemostemix Inc. (CVE:HEM – Get Free Report)’s share price rose 71.4% during trading on Wednesday .
+Hemostemix Inc. (CVE:HEM – Get Free Report) was up 71.4% during trading on Wednesday .
 The stock traded as high as C$0.12 and last traded at C$0.12.
-Approximately 592,088 shares traded hands during trading, an increase of 516% from the average daily volume of 96,162 shares.
+Approximately 592,088 shares were traded during trading, an increase of 516% from the average daily volume of 96,162 shares.
 The stock had previously closed at C$0.07.

 Hemostemix Stock Performance